 If ever we needed a starting pitcher to give us an emotional lift, we needed CC Sabathia to do that last night.
 He did, going 8 innings, allowing 7 hits and NO WALKS (I love typing that) for just 2 runs.
 He's 4-0.

 Bruce Chen, a veteran lefty who's had a mediocre career, started for the Royals and pitched fairly well.
 He made a mistake in the 1st, and Mark Teixeira, moved back into the 3-hole, knocked it out for his 4th home run and a 2-0 Yankee lead, following Derek Jeter's leadoff single.
-The Royals tied it up in the bottom of the first, but CC cruised from there.
+The Royals tied it up in the bottom of the 1st, but CC cruised from there.

 It remained 2-2 until the top of the 7th.
 Robinson Cano led off with a line-drive single to right.
 After Andruw Jones lined out, and Jayson Nix popped out, it looked like another runner would be stranded.
 But Eduardo Nunez, so often useless, crushed one to right for a triple, driving home Cano with what proved to be the winning run.
 Chris Stewart singled him home, and then Jeter hit one out to left-center, to make it 6-2, and Chen was doomed (0-4).